 Great feedback isn't a lecture, it's a dialogue.
 Ensure they have the opportunity to share their perspectives and experiences.
 Listen, ask questions, and accept that you may not fully understand the issues at play.
 Allow your Hatch student the opportunity to provide you with feedback as well.

-4. Focus on observable behavior
+4. Focus on observable behaviour

 Specific, observable feedback is the easiest for anyone to grasp on to and make any required changes.
 It also ensures that you avoid casting any dispersions on personal characteristics or making judgments on behaviour.